smartmicro/smartmicro_ros2_radars/Readme.md

 ### Supported ROS distributions:
 - ROS2 foxy

-### UMRR-96 radar and Smart Access API version
+### UMRR radars and Smart Access API version
 A [smartmicro](https://www.smartmicro.com/automotive-radar) UMRR96 radar, UMRR11 radar or UMRR9F radar are
 required to run this node.
 This code is bundled with a version of Smart Access API.
 Please make sure the version used to publish the data is compatible with this version:

-- Date of release: `June 25, 2022`
+- Date of release: `September 15, 2022`
-- Smart Access Automotive version: `v1.1.0`
+- Smart Access Automotive version: `v2.0.0`
 - User interface version: `UMRR96 Type 153 AUTOMOTIVE v1.2.1`
 - User interface version: `UMRR11 Type 132 AUTOMOTIVE v1.1.1`
 - User interface version: `UMRR9F Type 169 AUTOMOTIVE v1.1.1`